golang/proposal/design/56345-structured-logging.md

 func LogAttrs(level Level, msg string, attrs ...Attr)
     LogAttrs calls Logger.LogAttrs on the default logger.

-func NewContext(ctx context.Context, l *Logger) context.Context
-    NewContext returns a context that contains the given Logger.
-Use FromContext to retrieve the Logger.

 func SetDefault(l *Logger)
     SetDefault makes l the default Logger.
 After this call, output from the